ZaimBeshich/TWOUITTest/README.md

 ```

+If the application does not see the port of the fake server, you need to make sure they are running on the same network port

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.